 Green Hydrogen decoupling the European Energy Network.

-A connection will be made with the energy use and decarbonization process in two foremost key sectors of the European economy currently responsible for a considerable amount of CO2 emissions: transport and waste management.
+A connection will be made with the energy use and decarbonisation process in two sectors of the European economy: transport and waste management.
 CENEX will present on the creation of the infrastructure necessary for the hydrogen transport system.
-ESWET (The Association of European Suppliers of Waste-to-Energy Technology) will present about the experiences of the European Suppliers of Waste to Energy Technology, focused on the European REVIVE project, that includes demonstration projects on decarbonized waste collection (H2 powered trucks and H2 storage at waste treatment plants), and on other waste management related projects developed by ENGIE-Electrabel.
+ESWET will bring the expertise of the European suppliers of Waste-to-Energy technology.
+CEWEP will highlight the possibilities of using hydrogen produced in Waste-to-Energy plants in decarbonising public transport or waste collection system, while ENGIE-Electrabel will present other waste management related projects.

-How to promote these kinds of approaches in a practical and structured way in communities throughout Europe is the focus of a discussion on the Interreg NWE-funded GENCOMM project (Generating Energy Secure Communities), coordinated by Belfast Metropolitan College.
+How to promote these kinds of approaches in a practical and structured way in communities throughout Europe is the focus of the GENCOMM project coordinated by Belfast Metropolitan College.
 The project will demonstrate the use of Smart H2GO, a decision support tool for the sizing and siting of green hydrogen infrastructure.
 GENCOMM will also see the establishment of the Europe-wide Community Hydrogen Forum (CH2F).
 CH2F will be a resource for communities, industry and government who want to explore the use of hydrogen in the energy transition.